Search gov.ie

 The Enterprise rail service is the only cross-border rail service on the island of Ireland.
 It is a well-known symbol of North-South cooperation and provides an important public transport link operating between Belfast and Dublin.
 The current Enterprise rail fleet will reach the end of its standard design life in 2027, after which it requires replacement.

-This project will build on the introduction of the hourly Enterprise service in October 2024, which is supported by the Shared Island Fund.
-The Enterprise Fleet Replacement Programme will enable a substantial increase in public transport services, to support a significant increase in rail passengers on the Dublin-Belfast corridor compared with today, with annual passenger numbers on the Enterprise service expected to reach 2.5 million in 2032.
+This project builds on the introduction of the hourly Enterprise service in October 2024, which is supported by the Shared Island Fund.
+The Enterprise Fleet Replacement Programme will enable a substantial increase in public transport services, to support a significant increase in rail passengers on the Dublin-Belfast corridor, with annual passenger numbers on the Enterprise service expected to reach 2.5 million in 2032.

 Making it affordable